klinechatdev/KLineWebRTC/README.md

 ```

 ### ObservableParticipants
 Related both Local and Remote participants.
-You can access status/events like `isSpeaking` from Participants.
+You can access status/events like `isSpeaking` and more events from Participants.
 Read more [here](https://docs.livekit.io/client-sdk-swift/ObservableParticipant/)

 ### SwiftUIVideoView